Is Your Marketing Prepared for the Holidays?

 The holiday season is the perfect time to connect with your target audience.
-With the right message, you can show your current customers how much you appreciate them and their business while simultaneously reaching out to new, prospective customers.
+With the right message, you can show your current customers how much you appreciate them while simultaneously reaching out to new, prospective customers.

 So how can you make holiday marketing work for your business?
 Here are our top three tips for creating a seasonal marketing campaign.

-40% of Americans say they typically begin holiday shopping the first week of November.
+- Start Early40% of Americans say they typically begin holiday shopping the first week of November.
 In order to maximize your holiday sales, you need to start planning and executing your seasonal marketing strategy early.
 To get a head start on the season, your marketing plan should begin promoting holiday ads weeks in advance.
 Starting early will help you stand out and make an impression on your target audience.
 This helps prime and prepare consumers to choose your business as their default destination for their holiday shopping.
 Starting early also gives you the opportunity to test out your message on your target audience to gauge their reaction and adjust accordingly.

-55% of Americans say that they plan to visit stores or shop online on Black Friday or Cyber Monday.
+- Take Advantage of Black Friday and Cyber Monday 55% of Americans say that they plan to visit stores or shop online on Black Friday or Cyber Monday.
 Black Friday and Cyber Monday are two huge opportunities for your business to gain exponential sales and revenue through discounts and deals.
 In 2015, Black Friday shoppers spent a whopping $4.45 billion in stores and online and Cyber Monday sales reached a record high of $3.07 billion, with each shopper spending an average of $125.
 Statistics suggest that the spending for 2016 will only increase.
 Use seasonal offers and sales to show your current customers how much you appreciate them and their business and show prospective customers what you have to offer.
 Surprise buyers by offering deals they’d be crazy to ignore.
 Make sure that your advertising promotes your Black Friday and Cyber Monday deals and brings people into your store and to your website.

-In Holiday advertising, season’s greetings definitely matter.
+- Celebrate the Spirit of the Season.In Holiday advertising, season’s greetings definitely matter.
 The holiday season is the time for authentic, meaningful messages.
 Create something share-worthy that will delight your customers and evoke responsive emotions.
 Celebrate the season by promoting holiday feelings of togetherness, comfort, family, friendship, thankfulness, love, hope and peace.

 Using these three tips will help you create a holiday marketing campaign for your business.
 However, even if you follow all of these tips, your advertisements will be just one in a sea of many.
 What makes seasonal ads great and how can you make sure that your marketing efforts stand out and get noticed by your target audience?
 Here are a few things that will help you make your holiday ad campaign as effective as possible.